Appenweier–Strasbourg railway

 The Appenweier–Strasbourg railway is a major railway line linking the French TGV station at Strasbourg with the German Rhine Valley Railway (Rheintalbahn) and the Karlsruhe–Basel high-speed railway (between Offenburg and Baden-Baden stations).
 It is almost entirely double-tracked and fully electrified.
 The section between Kehl and Appenweier is undergoing modernisation with the goal of a maximum speed of 200 km/h.
 The French section is owned by SNCF; the German section is owned by Deutsche Bahn.

+There are plans to equip the line with the European Train Control System (ETCS).